 By Susan Male-Smith for Live Right Live Well

-More on heartburn triggers from our sponsor
+More on a heartburn diet from our sponsor

 To feature this article: